carvel-dev/carvel/content/ytt/docs/v0.30.0/data-values-vs-overlays.md

 ---
-title: Overview
+title: "Data Values vs Overlays"
 ---

-# Data Values vs Overlays
+## Overview

 As folks get started with `ytt`, a common question that arises is, “when should I use data values versus overlays?”
 While these features do address a similar